insarlab/MintPy/docs/dask.md

 #### 2.3 Configuration parameters in `~/.config/dask/mintpy.yaml` ####

 We provide a brief description below for the most commonly used configurations of dask-jobqueue for MintPy.
-Users are recommended to check [Dask-Jobqueue](https://jobqueue.dask.org/en/latest/configuration-setup.html) for more detailed and comprehensive documentaion.
+Users are recommended to check [Dask-Jobqueue](https://jobqueue.dask.org/en/latest/configuration-setup.html) for more detailed and comprehensive documentation.

 + **name:** Name of the worker job as it will appear to the job scheduler.
 Any values are perfectly fine.